kotae4/intro-to-gamehacking/README.md

 |:--:|
 | <sub>Image: Viewing the NT Header</sub> |

 PE images are executable modules (.exe, .dll, .sys) that contain important header metadata for the OS image loader, contain program code and data, and are often organized into sections.
-Although the sections are purely for organization and aren't required for the program to function, I'll list the common ones you'll most likely see.
+Although the sections are purely for organization and aren't required for the program to function, I'll list the common ones you'll most likely see.<br>
 The .idata section contains the import table, which is what the OS image loader reads to map dependencies (and then fills out the import address table (IAT)).
 The .edata section contains the export table.
 Some compilers will put both of these in the .rdata section.
-Either way, you can find them by parsing the NT header's data directories.
+Either way, you can find them by parsing the NT header's data directories.<br>
-Code is generally placed into the .text section, initialized non-const data is generally placed into the .data section, initialized const data can be found in the .rdata section, while uninitialized data can be found in the .bss section.
+Code is generally placed into the .text section, initialized non-const data is generally placed into the .data section, initialized const data can be found in the .rdata section, while uninitialized data can be found in the .bss section.<br>
-Again, this is all dependent on the compiler as sections are merely for organizational purposes: they don't effect the operation of the program.
+Again, this is all dependent on the compiler as sections are merely for organizational purposes: they don't effect the operation of the program.<br>

 The following resources should be helpful if you want to learn more: http://www.csn.ul.ie/~caolan/pub/winresdump/winresdump/doc/pefile2.html